wallabag/wallabag/.github/CONTRIBUTING.md

 - Clone the repository
 - Ensure your Docker daemon is running
 - Copy `docker/php/env.example` to `docker/php/env` and customize
-- Launch `docker compose run --rm php composer install` to bootstrap php dependencies
-- Launch `docker compose run --rm php bin/console wallabag:install` to bootstrap your installation
-- Launch `docker compose run --rm php yarn install` to bootstrap dependencies for the frontend
-- Launch `docker compose run --rm php yarn build:dev` to build assets for the frontend
-- Launch `make dev-docker-up` to start the stack
+- Launch `make dev-docker-up`
+- Launch `make dev-setup`

+The Docker `php` service serves wallabag on `http://127.0.0.1:8000`.
 Use `make dev-docker-down` when you want to tear the stack down and reset Docker volumes.

 You'll then have:
 - a PHP daemon with standalone web server